input-output-hk/mithril/.github/copilot-review-guidelines.md

 ### Imports

-Imports must appear at the top of the file (or at the top of a `#[cfg(test)]` module for test-only imports) and follow this ordering, with a blank line between each group:s
+Imports must appear at the top of the file (or at the top of a `#[cfg(test)]` module for test-only imports) and follow this ordering, with a blank line between each group:

 1. Standard library (`std`, `core`, `alloc`)
 2. External dependencies (third-party crates)